shanet/pirep/README.md

 About
 =====

-[Pirep](https://pirep.io) is a free, collaborative database of all public and private airports located within the United States.
+[Pirep](https://pirep.io) is a free, collaborative database of all public and private airports.
 All pilots are welcome to contribute, edit, and improve any airport they have local knowledge about, no registration required.

 ![](/docs/images/readme_screenshot.jpg?raw=true)